LibraryOfCongress/citizen-dj/README.md

   -lims 57
 ```

 You will need to tweak the last two parameters (`-limp` and `lims`, which limits the number of phrases per file, and number of samples per phrase) based on the collection you are working with.
 You can do this quickly by running the command with `-probe` which will just report information.
 In the report, look at the line `Found X valid samples`; `X` should be greater than your target sample count (4096 in this case), but as close to that number as possible.
+Usually for very large collections, you want the "phrases per file" and "samples per phrase" to be very small.

-The following steps now branch based on the specific interface you are building towards
+The following steps now branch based on the specific interface you are building towards.

 ### For the "Explore" collection interface

-The previous step might have resulted in more than 4096 samples, so make sure there are exactly 4096 samples; take the samples with the highest musical quality (`clarity`):
+The previous step might have resulted in more than 4096 samples, so make sure there are exactly 4096 samples; prioritize samples with a higher musical quality (`clarity`):

 ```
 python3 filter_csv.py \